How to Implement Jira Work Sync For Smooth Collaborations Between Teams

 Exalate modes

 1. Establish a connection between Jira instances.
 For Basic mode connections, follow this guide.
 You can also use the drag-and-drop Visual mode (currently in BETA).
-You can also set up a Script mode connection and write sync rules.
+You can also set up a Script mode connection and write sync rules using AI Assist.

 2. Configure the connection.
 Use Exalate’s Groovy scripting engine to write rules that will control and define how both Jira instances will interact and share data.